 - The coin is getting listed on more crypto exchanges

-- Good news have come out.
+- Good news has come out.

 - The team is good at promoting the project.

-- It’s actually a rock solid blockchain project!
+- It’s a rock-solid blockchain project!

 - Natural adoption thanks to cryptocurrency forums/Twitter.